|

 events: the 100, 400, and 1500.
 Competitors should complete their field events with the rest of the athletes

-(when the field venues open for everyone), but they will be scored separately.
+(when the field venues open for everyone), but they will be marked separately.
 We will run special stand alone heats for the competitors in the 100, 400 and

 1500.